lvarin/websocat-template/README.md

 **THIS IS A BETA TEMPLATE, not supported**

-This template deploys a websocket proxy server.
-This proxy server will run in Kubernetes, and it will create a connection to the service configured to the user.
-Then it will create a Websocket entrypoint.
-Any traffic coming to the websocket will relied to the configured service.
+This template deploys a websocket proxy server using `websocat`.
+This proxy server will run in Kubernetes (OpenShift OKD/Rahti), and it will create a connection to the service configured by the user.
+Then it will create a Websocket entrypoint listeing to traffic.
+The "other side of the tunnel", in the client side, requires to run `websocat` as well.
 The following drawing example uses mongoDB as `service`.

 ![Proxy](websocat-diagram.drawio.png)

+Traffic will come to the `websocat` client to any given configured port, it will be then translated to be transmittend suing a "binary websocket", and relied to the websocket entrypoint in OpenShift OKD/Rahti.
+This traffic will be "translated back" to the original format before `websocat` was involded and relied to the configured service in the configured port.

 This template is written with OpenShift OKD/Rahti in mind, but it should work in any kubernetes with minor modifications.